learn-co-curriculum/dsc-pipelines-v2-1/README.md

                  ('tree', DecisionTreeClassifier(random_state=123))])
 ```

-This pipeline will ensure that first we'll apply a Min Max scaler on our data before fitting a decision tree.
+This pipeline will ensure that first we'll apply a Min-Max scaler on our data before fitting a decision tree.
 However, the `Pipeline()` function above is only defining the sequence of actions to perform.
 In order to actually fit the model, you need to call the `.fit()` method like so:

 ```python
 # Fit to the training data